urmit467/FARM-US/README.md

 Plan Your Next Steps: Use the information provided to make strategic decisions for your farm.

 Our Vision
 We believe that by integrating technology with traditional farming wisdom, we can help build a more sustainable and profitable future for farmers everywhere.
-AgriHelper is our first step towards achieving that goal.
+FarmUS is our first step towards achieving that goal.

-Thank you for using AgriHelper!
+Thank you for using FarmUS!